kelvinyashim/kelvinyashim/README.md

 - 👋 Hi, I’m @kelvinyashim
-- A junior Software Developer (still learning)
+- A junior Software Developer
-- 👀 I’m interested in ... web development, mobile dev,
+- 👀 I’m interested in ... mobile dev and web development,
-- 🌱 I’m currently learning ...Flutter
+- 🌱 I’m currently learning ...Web dev
-- 💞️ I’m looking to collaborate on ...WEB DESIGNS
+- 💞️ I’m looking to collaborate on ...building mobile apps
 - 📫 How to reach me ...09018300339

 <!---